Average Cost of Homeowners Insurance in 2022

 If you live in a coastal state that typically sees multiple hurricanes each year, you should expect to pay more for insurance than if you lived in a state that rarely sees hurricanes or other significant disasters.
 Let’s look at the average cost of homeowners insurance by state.

 Note: Based on 2017 NAIC data and a 3.97% annual growth rate, the average percent change in homeowners insurance premiums between 2008 and 2017

 The most expensive states for homeowners insurance are Louisiana, Florida, Texas, Oklahoma and Kansas.
 It’s no coincidence that the Congressional Budget Office classifies Florida, Texas and Louisiana as the top three states with the most expected damage from hurricanes.
 Meanwhile, Texas, Kansas, Florida and Oklahoma typically see the most tornadoes in a given year, according to The Weather Channel.

 Not surprisingly, more disasters each year mean more risk to your home and a higher chance that you’ll file a claim.
 That means that if you live in a state where natural disasters are common, you should expect to pay higher premiums.

 Cheapest states for homeowners insurance

 On the other hand, the cheapest states for homeowners insurance include Oregon, Utah, Idaho, Nevada and Wisconsin.
-Of course, there’s no place in America that’s completely shielded from natural disasters.
+Of course, there’s no place in America that’s completely shielded from natural disasters (even remote places like Alaska).
 However, these states typically see fewer floods, tornadoes, hurricanes and, in some cases, lightning strikes than other states.